What is the Fraud Hotline?

-An anonymous reporting system like this can be the most useful tool in discovering and reducing losses due to fraud, waste or misuse of City resources, and abuse of position.
-Having a reporting system also reinforces the message that all City officials and employees are expected to follow the highest standards of ethical and legal behavior and to act as stewards of public resources.
+An anonymous reporting system like this can be a useful tool in discovering and reducing losses due to fraud, waste or misuse of City resources, and abuse of position.
+Having a reporting system also reinforces the message that all City employees and contractors are expected to follow the highest standards of ethical and legal behavior and to act as stewards of public resources.

-How can I make a report of Fraud, Waste, and Abuse to the Fraud Hotline?
+How can I make a report of fraud, waste, inefficiency, or abuse to the Fraud Hotline?

-The City Auditor contracts with an outside company, EthicsPoint to take reports.
-There are two ways you can make an anonymous report, 24-hours a day and 365 days a year:
+The City Auditor contracts with an outside company called Lighthouse to take reports.
+There are two ways you can make a report, 24 hours a day and 365 days a year:

 What kinds of things should I report?

-The Fraud Hotline is for reports of any dishonest acts by or against the City (such as by City agencies, employees, contractors, vendors, board members, etc.), or about the improper use of City resources or positions.
-It’s not for complaints relating to services (i.e., potholes, taxes, etc.).
+The Fraud Hotline is for reports of dishonest acts by or against the City (such as by City agencies, employees, vendors, volunteers, board members, etc.), or the improper use of City resources or positions.

-Fraud: Fraud is an intentional deception or misrepresentation, by act or omission, that results or could result in a benefit for a person or entity to which they are not entitled.
-Fraud can include theft of money or equipment, use of equipment for personal gain, or soliciting a bribe or kickback.
+Fraud involves an intentional deception or misrepresentation, by act or omission, which results or could result in a benefit for a person or entity to which they are not entitled.
+Examples of fraud can include but are not limited to theft, forgery, falsifying records, and bribery.

-Waste: Waste involves the careless or extravagant expenditure of City funds or the misuse or mismanagement of City resources, including incurring unnecessary costs because of inefficient practices.
+Waste involves the needless, careless, or extravagant expenditure of City funds, or the misuse or mismanagement of City resources or property.
 Waste does not have to involve a private use or personal gain and can be intentional or unintentional.